whalebone/wb-docs/en/syslog_integration.rst

         }
     }

-Important fields in the whalebone.log file:
+Fields in the whalebone.log file with explanations and possible values:

-- **timestamp**: The date and time when the event occurred.
+- **timestamp [string]**: The date and time when the event occurred.

-- **action**: The action taken by the resolver (e.g., "block", "audit", or "allow").
+- **action [string]**: The action taken by the resolver.
     - "block": The DNS request was blocked, and the client received a response with the blocking page's IP address.
     - "audit": The DNS request was logged for auditing purposes.
-This type of action is used for monitoring and analyzing traffic without interfering with the clients' normal behavior.
+This type of action is used for monitoring and analysing traffic without interfering with the clients' normal behaviour.
     - "allow": The DNS query was allowed based on the user's request to bypass the blocking the page.

-- **client_ip**: The IP address of the client that made the DNS request.
+- **server_ip [string]**: The IP address of the resolver that processed the DNS request.

-- **server_ip**: The IP address of the resolver that processed the DNS request.
+- **client_ip [string]**: The IP address of the client that made the DNS request.

-- **domain**: The domain name that was requested.
+- **domain [string]**: The domain name that was requested.

+- **ioc [string]**: The Indicator of Compromise containing the specific domain that triggered the security event.

+- **identity [string]**: An internal identifier for IP address or IP range that is tied to any policy (e.g. “wb-default-policy” or any other unique name of the policy).

+- **mobile_client_id [string]**: The identifier for a mobile client we parse from TLS, used in Home Office Security.

+- **device_id [string]**: The ID of the device using Home Office Security.

-- **accuracy**: Accuracy expresses the confidence level that a domain is truly dangerous, based on multiple factors such as security vendor consensus, amount of traffic across Whalebone resolvers, suspicious communication patterns, and results from internal research.
-The value ranges from 0 to 100, where 100 indicates the highest confidence that the target domain provides a malicious content.
+- **accuracy [string]**: The value from 0 to 100 representing the confidence level that a domain is truly malicious.
+It is based on multiple factors such as security vendor consensus, amount of traffic across Whalebone resolvers, suspicious communication patterns, and results from internal research.

+- **threat_types [array]**: The categories of threats detected.
+    - “malware”
+    - “phishing”
+    - “c2c”
+    - “spam”
+    - "blacklist"
+    - "coinminer"
+    - "compromised"

+- **app_blocked_intersect [array]**: The specific applications that were blocked with the current request (e.g., “discord”, “netflix”).

+- **scheduled_internet [string]**:  The boolean value indicating if internet access is currently restricted based on a predefined schedule.

+- **policy_name [string]**: The name of the chosen policy for request.

+- **policy_group_id [string]**: The ID of the chosen policy for request.

+- **policy_tags [string]**: The label of the chosen policy for grouping and filtering of requests.

+- **pin [string]**: The numeric value often used to track bypass attempts or specific policy flags; defaults to "0".

+- **region [string]**: The customer deployment region.
+    - “eu-01”
+    - “apac-01”
+    - “am-01”
+    - “”: The main (original) region.

+- **segment_id [string]**: The identifier for a specific network or customer segment.

+- **brand_id [string]**: The identifier for a specific brand in multi-tenant or white-labeled environments.

+- **subscription_id [string]**: The identifier for the user's or organisation's subscription.

+- **answer [string]**: The answer given to the user in the DNS record.
+    - “SINKHOLE_IP”: IP of the blocking page.

+- **sinkhole_type [string]**: The identifier of the sinkhole used for blocking.

+- **port [string]**: The client port number for the DNS request.

-- **threat_types**: The type of threat detected (e.g., "spam", "phishing", "malware").
+- **type [string]**: The type of DNS record (e.g., “A”, “AAAA”, “CNAME”, “HTTPS”).

+- **rcode [string]**: The DNS return code in the answer.

+- **matrix [object]**: The boolean values for the resolver to determine the action.
+    - "accuracy_audit": "true" if the domain's accuracy score met the threshold for auditing (logging without blocking), “false” otherwise.
+    - "accuracy_block": "true" if the accuracy score met the threshold for a security block, “false” otherwise.
+    - "content": “true” if query falls under content filtering, “false” otherwise.
+    - "advertisement": “true” if query falls under advertisement content filtering, “false” otherwise.
+    - "legal": “true” if query falls under regulatory restrictions, “false” otherwise.
+    - "whitelist": “true” if the domain from the query is in the allow list, “false” otherwise.
+    - "blacklist": “true” if the domain from the query is in the deny list, “false” otherwise.
+    - "bypass": “true” if the blocking of the query was bypassed by the user, “false” otherwise.
+    - "apps_blocked": “true” if the query falls under application-level block rules, “false” otherwise.
+    - "apps_allowed": “true” if the query falls under application-level allow rules, “false” otherwise.

 Limitations
 -----------